rfairburn/rfairburn.github.io/_posts/2014-08-27-quick-ssh-login-to-ec2-hosts.md

 ### manage_ec2.py

-This little script was based upon an idea I had seen from a friend at work.
+This little script was based upon an idea I saw from a [coworker](https://github.com/seancdugan) at [C2FO](http://c2fo.com).
 His solution was in bash, but relied upon Java to be able to handle the communicate with EC2.
 I was hoping for something a little more elegant, unified, and fast.
 Thus this script was born.
 For your viewing pleasure (as always, latest on [Github](https://gist.github.com/rfairburn/15553a7eeb980302b84a)):

 {% highlight python %}